More than 60 years ago, Billy Graham spent six unforgettable weeks in Scotland, sharing the Gospel from metropolitan Glasgow to coastal Aberdeen.

 “It was wonderful, from my perspective, to be at Glasgow Celtic Football Ground,” Andrew said, “watching the appeal and watching people come from all sides of the stadium.”

-As a pastor and a dad, Andrew is carrying the torch of faith sparked by his father’s decision 60 years ago.
+As a pastor and a dad, Andrew is carrying the torch of faith sparked by his father’s decision many decades ago.

 Now he prays the light will continue to burn across Scotland, starting with his own children and extending to generations to come.